JSON-G/setup-react-native-android/README.md

 </ul>

 <p>by JSON-G</p>
-<p>at the time of this writing versions used were: android studio 3.5; gradle 5.4.1; react-native-cli 2.0.1; node v10.14.1; java sdk, jdk/jre utilized were that of the default kits installed with android studio</p>
+<p><small>at the time of this writing versions used were: android studio 3.5; gradle 5.4.1; react-native-cli 2.0.1; node v10.14.1; java sdk, jdk/jre utilized were that of the default kits installed with android studio</small></p>